AmaraFinbarrs/payload-activity-monitor/README.md

 # Payload Activity Monitor
 A lightweight API service designed to track user activities such as deposits and withdrawals.
 The application provides alert functionality based on predefined rules, allowing users to monitor financial activities in real-time.
 This service is built with Ruby on Rails, containerized with Docker for easy deployment, and can be tested via a /event API endpoint.

+The application has been designed to gracefully handle errors and a wide range of edge cases.

 ## Tech Stack
 - Ruby on Rails
 - Docker